 - Once everything is cooked, allow to cool.

-- Place ALL ingredients into food processor and puree until creamy smooth.
+- Place ALL ingredients (starting with 2-3 cloves of the roasted garlic) into food processor and puree until creamy smooth.

 - Adjust for salt and garlic (and optional honey if you like a titch of sweet)